 Looking for a WordPress developer?

 I would be happy to discuss your needs and help you decide whether WordPress is the right tool for your charity website.
-You can also hire me to install WordPress and themes, to design new themes, customise the way your existing website works, and provide training in website management.
+You can also hire me to support and maintain an existing website, or customise the way it works, and I can also provide training.